 This free extension offers a ton of valuable information in seconds.
 Once installed, enter a search term on Google, and Keyword Surfer will show you page traffic, the search volume for your keyword and similar keywords, the number of times your keyword appears on the page, and your keyword’s CPC.

+There is nothing more frustrating in digital marketing than the need to catch up with all your broken links!
 Landing on a 404 page is bound to cause frustration for your visitors, and it can result in lost sales.
-Take a proactive approach to eliminate a poor user experience by using Check My Links to find all your 404 pages before your customers do.
+Instead, take a proactive approach to eliminate poor user experience by using Check My Links to find all your 404 pages before your customers do.
 This extension crawls your site and checks every single link, alerting you to broken ones so you can take action.

 Here’s what the results might look like:

 After years of working with Google Analytics and Google Tag Manager, Stephane Hamel had a long list of the bugs he encountered, all of the hacks he learned, and all of the enhancements he’d wished were available.
 That led him to develop Da Vinci Tools, which alleviates many of the annoying aspects of Google Analytics, Tag Manager, Ads, and Data Studio.
-Any digital marketer who spends significant time with Google’s data tools will be grateful for this extension.
+Anyone who works in digital marketing who spends significant time with Google’s data tools will be grateful for this extension.

 While many are still trying to wrap their heads around how online data collection works, digital marketers have made an art out of it.
 But do you monitor who’s tracking you?
 Ghostery removes ads for faster browsing, but it goes further than its counterparts by combining blocklists with AI-tracking technologies.
 See which websites track you and block them through the extension.
 Upping the ante again is the Enhanced Anti Tracking which anonymizes your data.